-After this agreement is filled out, it should be printed and signed by both parties.
-Then each party should keep a copy.
+After this agreement is filled out, it is a good idea to have it printed and signed by both parties.
+Then, a best practice would be for each party to keep a copy.

 Non-Disclosure Agreements are subject to the laws of individual states.
 There is no one federal law covering Non-Disclosure Agreements.
 In some states, Non-Disclosure Agreements will be interpreted under laws applying specifically to these type of documents.
 In other states, Non-Disclosure Agreements will be interpreted according to the general rules of contract law.

 There is, however, a Uniform Trade Secrets Act, which is a model act that has been adopted by the majority of the U.S. States and the District of Columbia.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.

 At the end, you receive it in Word and PDF formats for free.
 You can modify it and reuse it.